 An effective method for obtaining indirect observations is asking industry practitioners to serve in the judging panel of team project presentations and provide feedback both during the final presentations session and later in written or oral form.
 Such feedback is valuable to students, as it gives them the opportunity to improve their presentation, teamwork and leadership skills, and to the instructor, who has the opportunity to improve the process of managing the project from the initial stages to the final presentation.

 .

-Table 4: MFIN Learning Goals, Objectives and Rubrics (continued)
+Table 4: MFIN Competency goals, Objectives and Rubrics (continued)